lukaspustina/ifconfig-rs/Readme.md

 The file [Rocket.toml](Rocket.toml) sets the various runtime parameters.

 ### `runtime_environment`
  If you omit the runtime setting, the TCP connection's remote IP address will be presented as your IP address.
-In case the runtime is set to "heroku", the `X-Forwarded-To` header is used to determine your IP address.
-In case you another runtime environment, make sure that you get the real origin IP address -- see section [Heroku](#heroku-and-other-providers-using-load-balancers).
+In case the runtime is set to "xforwarded", the `X-Forwarded-To` header is used to determine your IP address.
+In case you another runtime environment, make sure that you get the real origin IP address -- see section [Koyeb](#koyeb-and-other-providers-using-load-balancers).

 ### `project_name`
 This sets the title, name etc. of the website in the index.html template file.